What is the molarity of methanol in the solution prepared by diss... | Channels for Pearson+

 Multiple Choice

-What is the molarity of methanol in the solution prepared by dissolving 20.2 mL of methanol (CH3OH) in 100.0 mL of water at 25°C, given that the final volume of the solution is 118 mL and the density of methanol is 0.782 g/mL?
+What is the molarity of methanol in the solution prepared by dissolving 20.2 mL of methanol in 100.0 mL of water, given the final volume is 118 mL and the density of methanol is 0.782 g/mL?

 A